grafana/mimir/docs/sources/architecture/distributor.md

 ## Rate limiting

-The distributor includes a built-in rate limiter, used to limit the rate of samples ingested per second from each tenant.
+The distributor includes a built-in rate limiter, which will drop whole requests and send back an HTTP 429 error if the rate goes over a maximum number of samples per second.
+The rate limit applies on a per-tenant basis.

 The configured limit is the tenant's max ingestion rate across the whole Grafana Mimir cluster.
 Internally, the limit is implemented configuring a per-distributor local rate limiter set as `ingestion rate limit / N`, where `N` is the number of healthy distributor replicas, and it's automatically adjusted if the number of replicas change.
-For this reason, the ingestion rate limit requires that write requests are evenly distributed across the pool of distributors; if you use a load balancer in front of the distributors you should be already covered, while if you have a custom setup (ie. an authentication gateway in front) make sure traffic is evenly balanced across distributors.
+For this reason, the ingestion rate limit requires that write requests are [evenly distributed across the pool of distributors](#load-balancing-across-distributors).

 The rate limit can be configured via the following flags: